A higher rank Racah algebra and the $\mathbb{Z}_2^{n}$ Laplace-Dunkl operator: Tensor algebra approach to a higher rank Racah algebra

 We define the generalized Racah algebra, denoted by $R(n)$, as the algebra generated by the $C^A$ with $A\subset[n]$.
 This set of generators is not independent, as can be seen from the relation

 In light of \eqref{Relation}, it suffices to exhibit the commutation relations between the $C^{A}$ with $|A|=2$ to fully describe the Racah algebra in terms of generators and relations.
 For convenience, we shall write $C^{ij}$ instead of $C^{\{i,j\}}$ for these elements.
 Similarly, we shall write $C^i$ instead of $C^{\{i\}}$ for the elements with only one index; it is easily seen that these elements are central.
 One observes that two elements with no index in common commute, e.g. $C^{12}C^{34}=C^{34}C^{12}$.
+Assume $i$, $j$ and $k$ to be distinct indices.
 Let $F^{ijk}$ be defined as

 For $n=3$, the following relation completes the relation set that defines the Racah algebra:

 One notes that the above relations coincide in three dimensions with those of the centrally extended rank one Racah algebra that are obtained by taking $A$ to be the set $\{a,b,c\}$ in \eqref{RankoneRacah}.
 In higher dimension there are additional commutators to calculate.
 If $n\geq 4$, one finds the extra relation